-Railway has multiple plans that fit your need on the platform.
+Railway has multiple plans that fit your needs on the platform.
 Projects inherit the caps of the plan that the user has.
 Projects that are made within a team belong to the team and aren't tied to a Railway user.

-Starter plans are designed to help you evaluate Railway and are fit for hobbyist projects.
+Trial plans are designed to help you evaluate Railway and are fit for hobbyist projects.
 You get access to all features on Railway and you have no limits to the amount of projects you can provision.

-Starter plans get $5 of credits that do not accumulate.
+Trial plans get $5 of credits that do not accumulate.

-Starter plans also have an execution limit, users get 500 execution hours per month.
+Trial plans also have an execution limit, users get 500 execution hours per month.
 Hours get consumed if you at least have one service live.

 If you have one service, it will deplete the 500-hour reserve at a normal rate.
 If you have two services, the timer will also deplete at a normal rate.